kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 	:width: 750px
 	:scale: 90

-	The differences in the averages of A and B for the 24310 realizations.
+	The differences in the averages of A and B for the 24,310 realizations.
 The vertical line represents the difference in the average for the one particular set of numbers we measured in the experiment.

 Recall that independence is required to calculate the :math:`z`-value for the average difference and compare it against the :math:`t`-distribution.
 By randomizing our experiments, we are able to guarantee that the results we obtain from using :math:`t`-distributions are appropriate.
 Without randomization, these :math:`z`-values and confidence intervals may be misleading.

 The reason we prefer using the :math:`t`-distribution approach over randomization is that formulating all random combinations and then calculating all the average differences as shown here is intractable.
-Even on my relatively snappy computer it would take 3.4 years to calculate all possible combinations for the complete data set: 20 values from group A and 23 values from group B. [It took 122 seconds to calculate a million of them, so the full set of 960,566,918,220 combinations would take more than 3 years].
+Even on my relatively snappy computer it would take 3.4 years to calculate all possible combinations for the complete dataset: 20 values from group A and 23 values from group B. (It took 122 seconds to calculate a million of them, so the full set of 960,566,918,220 combinations would take more than 3 years.)

 .. _DOE-COST-approach: